TonyXu214/learncpp/README.md

   - If you intend your class to be inherited from, make sure your destructor is virtual.
   - If you do not intend your class to be inherited from, mark your class as final.
 This will prevent other classes from inheriting from it in the first place, without imposing any other use restrictions on the class itself.

+Early binding and late binding
+- Binding refers to the process that is used to convert identifiers (such as variable and function names) into addresses
+- Direct function calls can be resolved using a process known as early binding.
+Early binding (also called static binding) means the compiler (or linker) is able to directly associate the identifier name (such as a function or variable name) with a machine address
+  - So when the compiler (or linker) encounters a function call, it replaces the function call with a machine language instruction that tells the CPU to jump to the address of the function
+- In some programs, the function being called can’t be resolved until runtime.
+In C++, this is sometimes known as late binding (or in the case of virtual function resolution, dynamic binding)
+- Calling a function via a function pointer is also known as an indirect function call.
+- Late binding is slightly less efficient since it involves an extra level of indirection.
+With early binding, the CPU can jump directly to the function’s address.
+With late binding, the program has to read the address held in the pointer and then jump to that address.
+This involves one extra step, making it slightly slower.
+However, the advantage of late binding is that it is more flexible than early binding, because decisions about what function to call do not need to be made until run time.

+The virtual table
+- To implement virtual functions, C++ implementations typically use a form of late binding known as the virtual table.
+The virtual table is a lookup table of functions used to resolve function calls in a dynamic/late binding manner.
+- This table is simply a static array that the compiler sets up at compile time.
+A virtual table contains one entry for each virtual function that can be called by objects of the class.
+Each entry in this table is simply a function pointer that points to the most-derived function accessible by that class
+- Second, the compiler also adds a hidden pointer that is a member of the base class, which we will call *__vptr. *__vptr is set (automatically) when a class object is created so that it points to the virtual table for that class.
+Unlike the *this pointer, which is actually a function parameter used by the compiler to resolve self-references, *__vptr is a real pointer member.
+Consequently, it makes each class object allocated bigger by the size of one pointer.
+It also means that *__vptr is inherited by derived classes, which is important.
+- When a class object is created, *__vptr is set to point to the virtual table for that class.
+For example, when an object of type Base is created, *__vptr is set to point to the virtual table for Base.
+When objects of type D1 or D2 are constructed, *__vptr is set to point to the virtual table for D1 or D2 respectively.
+- Because there are only two virtual functions here, each virtual table will have two entries (one for function1() and one for function2()).
+Remember that when these virtual tables are filled out, each entry is filled out with the most-derived function an object of that class type can call.
+- Also as a reminder, any class that uses virtual functions has a *__vptr, and thus each object of that class will be bigger by one pointer.
+Virtual functions are powerful, but they do have a performance cost

+Pure virtual functions, abstract base classes, and interface classes
+- However, C++ allows you to create a special kind of virtual function called a pure virtual function (or abstract function) that has no body at all!
+A pure virtual function simply acts as a placeholder that is meant to be redefined by derived classes
+- To create a pure virtual function, rather than define a body for the function, we simply assign the function the value 0
+- Using a pure virtual function has two main consequences: First, any class with one or more pure virtual functions becomes an abstract base class, which means that it can not be instantiated!
+- Second, any derived class must define a body for this function, or that derived class will be considered an abstract base class as well.
+- A pure virtual function is useful when we have a function that we want to put in the base class, but only the derived classes know what it should return.
+A pure virtual function makes it so the base class can not be instantiated, and the derived classes are forced to define these functions before they can be instantiated.
+This helps ensure the derived classes do not forget to redefine functions that the base class was expecting them to
+- Any class with pure virtual functions should also have a virtual destructor.
+- A destructor can be made pure virtual, but must be given a definition so that it can be called when a derived object is destructed.
+- An interface class is a class that has no member variables, and where all of the functions are pure virtual!
+Interfaces are useful when you want to define the functionality that derived classes must implement, but leave the details of how the derived class implements that functionality entirely up to the derived class
+- Don’t forget to include a virtual destructor for your interface classes, so that the proper derived destructor will be called if a pointer to the interface is deleted.

+Virtual base classes
+- This creates what is called a virtual base class, which means there is only one base object
+- If Scanner and Printer share a PoweredDevice base class, who is responsible for creating it?
+The answer, as it turns out, is Copier.
+The Copier constructor is responsible for creating PoweredDevice.
+Consequently, this is one time when Copier is allowed to call a non-immediate-parent constructor directly
+  - Note that this is true even in a single inheritance case: if Copier singly inherited from Printer, and Printer was virtually inherited from PoweredDevice, Copier is still responsible for creating PoweredDevice